-What Does A BCBA Or Child Behavioral Specialist Do?
+What Does A Behavior Analyst or Child Behavior Specialist Do?

-Behavior Analysts consider the context in which behaviour is occurring.
-Human behaviour is shaped by the responses we get from the environment in which we exist.
+Behavior Analysts consider the context in which behavior is occurring.
+Human behavior can be shaped by the responses we get from the environment in which we exist.
 This includes responses from other humans, our own reflexes, and other aspects of our physical environment.

 When analyzing the context of the client, Behavior Analysts use data to inform their decision-making rather than creating hypothetical reasons for why a behavior is happening.